russoz/andebox/README.md

 ### Drop-in ansible-test

-Arranging the directories the way Ansible expects them to be is a boilerplate step, and not the way everyone likes to have their git repos.
+Arranging the collection directory the way Ansible is a boilerplate step, and not the way everyone likes to have their git repos.
-No need to worry about that anymore:
+No need to worry anymore:

     $ andebox test -- sanity --docker default -v --test validate-modules plugins/modules/system/xfconf.py